PHARMACEUTICAL AIDS

 Classification of Colouring Agents

-- Synthetic Colours: Perkin’s purple (Mauveine, 1856); permitted colours in India – Annatto, carotene, chlorophyll, cochineal, curcumin, titanium dioxide, turmeric, saffron, paprika; Red 3, Red 40, Yellow 5, Blue 1, Blue 2
+- Synthetic colours: Perkin’s purple or mauveine, and permitted colours in India such as annatto, carotene, chlorophyll, cochineal, curcumin, titanium dioxide, turmeric, saffron, paprika, Red 3, Red 40, Yellow 5, Blue 1, and Blue 2.

 Selection Criteria for Colouring Agents